38ES/PSMake/README.md

 </tr>
 <tr>
 <td>Release</td>
-<td>Only runs the given scriptblock when the build target is Release</td>
+<td>Only runs the given scriptblock when the build target is Release.
+Also provides a <code>-AndPrerelease</code> switch to run for release AND prerelease targets</td>
 <td>

 ```pwsh